 Implementation Risks That Usually Kill ROI

 Automating an unclear strategy.
 Tools can generate content, but humans provide positioning, audience insight, brand voice, and quality control.
-AI should scale what already works; it should not be asked to decide what your company believes.
+AI should scale what already works.
+It should not be asked to decide what your company believes.

 No owner for quality assurance.
 Someone has to own source quality, claims, examples, internal linking, metadata, and final approval.
 Without that owner, AI content operations quietly drift toward average output.